iliaskaloup/vulGpt/README.md

 Each of these three folders contain four sub-folders:

 • data_mining: Contains the data_mining.py file that transforms the dataset in the format that is utilized by the ML pipelines in the ml folder.
-The produced files are stored in the folder data.
+The produced files are stored in the folder "data".

-• data: The folder that has the raw data and the files produced by the data_mining.py In the case of Big-Vul, there is no data folder initially, as the dataset is downloaded during the execution of the data_mining.py.
+• data: The folder that has the raw data and the files produced by the data_mining.py.
+	In the case of Big-Vul, there is no data folder initially, as the dataset is downloaded during the execution of the data_mining.py.

 • ml: The folder with the ML pipelines that actually perform the experiments of the analysis.
+It contains:

 	• The transformersFineTuning/pt/ptBert.py performs the fine-tuning of CodeBERT (choose CodeBERT variant e.g. model_variation = "microsoft/codebert-base-mlm" (e.g., for bigvul in line 90))